YugabyteDB-University/YugabyteDB-Voyager/README.md

 ---
 <div style="width:100%; background-color: #000041"><img src="assets/Gitpod_YugabyteDB_Voyager.gif" /></div>

-To start the Gitpod environment, which is also free to use, select the "Open in Gitpod" button below 👇.
-All you need is a Github account.
+To start the Gitpod environment, which is also free to use, select the "Open in Gitpod" button below👇.

 [![](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/YugabyteDB-University/YugabyteDB-Voyager)

+All you need is a Github account to run Gitpod for free.
 Gitpod is an on-demand developer environment for a GitHub, Git, or BitBucket workspace.
 It's super easy to use, offers 50 hours of free use per month, and only requires a chromium-based browser.

-Using Gitpod, you can run the notebook files in an on-demand VS Code, browser-based environment. 😎
+Using Gitpod, you can run the Jupyter notebook files in an on-demand VS Code, browser-based environment. 😎

 This repository contains the notebook files for `Migrate to modernize with YugabyteDB Voyager`, a free course that is available at [Yugabyte University](https://university.yugabyte.com/courses/migrate-and-modernize-with-yugabytedb-voyager?utm_source=gitpod&utm_medium=notebook).